 Intermittent fasting is an ancient concept that has gained popularity in the last decade or so.
 Many use intermittent fasting as a tool to help with weight loss, blood sugar regulation, and cancer prevention.
 However, refueling your body is just as important as fasting.
-There is a lot of misinformation out there regarding what foods one should break their fasts with and in this article we will try to shed light on how best to go about doing this.
+There is a lot of misinformation out there regarding what are the best foods to break a fast, and in this article we will try to shed light on how to break your fast safely and effectively..

 How to Break an Intermittent Fast

-When the determined amount of time has surpassed, you can break your intermittent fast by introducing food.
+When the determined amount of time has surpassed, you can break your intermittent fast by introducing food, but you may be wondering how to break intermittent fasting safely.
 When you fast intermittently, you go without eating food for several hours and eat within a certain window during the day.
 For example, many people who fast intermittently do so for 12 hours-14 hours.
 They create a six to eight-hour window of time to eat foods.

 How to Break a Prolonged Fast